Denton Welch: Life

 Welch was born in Shanghai, China, to Arthur Joseph Welch, a wealthy British rubber merchant, and his American wife of Christian Science faith, Rosalind Bassett from New Bedford, Massachusetts.
-The youngest of four sons, Welch, was sent to a boarding school at the age of 11, after his mother died from wasting kidney disease.
+The youngest of four sons, Welch was sent to a boarding school at the age of 11, after his mother died from wasting kidney disease.

 After a brief time at prep school in London, Welch was sent to Repton, where he was a contemporary of the writer Roald Dahl and actor Geoffrey Lumsden.
 By his and others' accounts, his time there was miserable, and he ran away prior to his last term.
-After leaving Repton, he studied art at Goldsmiths' in London with the intention of becoming a painter.
+After leaving Repton, he studied art at Goldsmiths in London with the intention of becoming a painter.

 Welch spent part of his pre-school childhood in China, and returned for a longer spell after he left Repton.
 He recorded this episode in his fictionalised autobiography, Maiden Voyage (1943).
-With the help and patronage of Edith Sitwell and John Lehmann this became a small but lasting success and made for him a distinct and individual reputation.
-It was followed by the novel In Youth is Pleasure (1944), a study of adolescence published in a limited edition by Herbert Read at the publishers Faber and Faber and then more widely by Routledge.
+It became, with the help and patronage of Edith Sitwell and John Lehmann, a small but lasting success and won him a distinct and individual reputation.
+He followed it with the novel In Youth is Pleasure (1944), a study of adolescence published in a limited edition by Herbert Read at the publishers Faber and Faber and then more widely by Routledge.
 Read said he was happy to publish the book, and enjoyed it himself, but he warned Welch that many people would find its hero perverse and unpleasant.
-A collection of short stories, entitled Brave and Cruel followed (1948).
-The bulk of Welch's output was to see posthumous publication: an unfinished autobiographical novel A Voice Through a Cloud in 1950; a further short story collection, A Last Sheaf, in 1951; The Denton Welch Journals in 1952; an unfinished travelogue, I Left My Grandfather's House in 1958; and a poetry collection, Dumb Instrument, in 1976.
+A collection of short stories entitled Brave and Cruel followed (1948).

+The bulk of Welch's output was published posthumously: the unfinished autobiographical novel A Voice Through a Cloud in 1950; another short story collection, A Last Sheaf, in 1951; The Denton Welch Journals in 1952; an unfinished travelogue, I Left My Grandfather's House in 1958; and a poetry collection, Dumb Instrument, in 1976.